Shriners Hospital Partners with WilsonPro to Improve Patient Care and Cellular Connectivity

 Once the scheduled site survey was completed at Montreal’s Shriners Hospital for Children, plans were quickly underway.
 A WilsonPro Repeater System was installed to quickly cover the on-call room and surrounding area from the fourth-floor server room.
 200 feet of cable would make its way down from the roof of the hospital.

 The installers placed extra attention to run cables and install hardware in an active hospital environment, the installation was completed within the quoted two working days.

 A powerful Wilson omnidirectional outside antenna was chosen to capture cell signal from all carriers.
 To minimize structural impact, it was installed with a non-penetrating roof mount.

 Plans for handling the rest of the 100,000 square footage, six-story building are to be resolved by installing an additional two WilsonPro repeaters.

 “Where we once had constant complaints (about the quality or nonexistence of cell coverage) we now have no complaints,” the client explained.

-Most importantly, the cost savings of a WilsonPro solution (compared to Active DAS) allows more of the hospital’s resources to go toward its mission of providing a supportive, loving environment where the Shriners continue to give children the most amazing patient care.
+Most importantly, the cost effectiveness of a WilsonPro Repeater Solution allows more of the hospital’s resources to go toward its mission of providing a supportive, loving environment where the Shriners continue to give children the most amazing patient care.